eleda77/eleda77.github.io/docs/vocab_list.md

 **brachiate** - move by using the arms to swing from branch to branch (or just having arms as an adjective lol)

-**brassica** - a plant of a genus that includes cabbage, turnip, Brussels sprout, and mustard
+**brassica** - a plant of a genus that includes cabbage, turnip, Brussels sprout, and mustard **brindle** - a brownish or tawny color of animal fur, with streaks of other color

 ### C {#header-title-3}
 **calenture** - a violent fever with delirium, affecting persons in the tropics (or sailors)